MrUsefull/MrUsefull.github.io/content/posts/2024-03-04-multiwan-failover.md

 date = 2024-03-04
-tags = ["network", "failover", "opnsense", "home network", "HA", "multiwan"] toc = true draft = true
+tags = ["network", "failover", "opnsense", "home network", "HA", "multiwan"] toc = true draft = false
 +++

 ## The Problem

 Working remotely means my internet connection must be highly reliable.
 Losing internet during working hours means potentially losing income.
-Worse, I could be forced to an office.
+Worse, I could be forced into an office.
 With an open floorplan.
-A fate truely worse looking for a new job.
+A fate truely worse than looking for a new job.

 Murphy's law also implies any connection downtime will happen when the connection is needed most.
 This post is all about mitigating the risk of an ISP outage with a secondary connection over a separate medium.
 In my case it's my main ISP's connection and a 4G LTE modem backup.